SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_runningjob.md

 restart.0.1 => restart.0.1, restart.0.2, ..., restart.0.8
 ~~~

-During the job running, the progress of simualtion is shown at "Job Status" and the status bar at the the bottom of the main window:
+During the job running, the progress of simulation is shown at "Job Status" and the status bar at the the bottom of the main window:

 <figure>
   <img class="svImg scImgMd" src="documentation/flowsolver/imgs/simulationstatus.png">
   <figcaption class="svCaption" ></figcaption>
 </figure>

-It shows the name of th running job, the percentage completed, and more info: [current time step] [time used(s)] [nonlinear residual] [logarithm of the redisual change] ...
+It shows the name of the running job, the percentage completed, and more info: [current time step] [time used(s)] [nonlinear residual] [logarithm of the residual change] ...

 During the job running, you can terminate it before it finishes.
 To stop the simulation: